antarctica/bas-api-guidelines/api-guidelines.md

 ~~ Fill this out (the irony is not lost on me) ~~

+* Availability, Deprecation policy for older API versions
-* Availability (Uptime), rate limiting
+* Rate limiting
 * Security
 * Data sources, accuracy and limitations
-* Deprecation policy for older API versions
+* Methods
+	* Access (URL)
+	* Authenticated/Anonymous access

 > The *Sources & Further Reading* section has more resources on this guideline.